younata/personal_knowledge/src/books/README.md

 ### Fletcher DeLancey

 My partner turned me on to her.
 Her [Chronicles of Alsea series](https://www.goodreads.com/book/show/39333098-the-caphenon) is pretty great, though at times it reads like the fan fiction it grew out of.
-They're still highly worth reading.
+They're still highly entertaining and worth reading.

 ### Scott Meyer